msczatman/pdsnd_github/README.md

 The Statistics is created to draw insights from the data given.

-numpy and pandas libraries are used in the project to enhance statistics obtained from the data.
+\* Please note: numpy and pandas libraries are used in the project to enhance statistics obtained from the data.\*